conchis/webact2/README.md

 ## Image Viewer

-Alpha release of the JavaScript zooming viewer for high resolution images.
+Beta release of the JavaScript zooming viewer for high resolution images.
 The image viewer depends only on jQuery 1.5.1 and jQueryUI.

 1. See the 'tiler' directory for software used to tile images for viewing.